 Understanding Temperature Change and Humidity

-Whenever we discuss caring for your acoustic guitar, the topic of humidity is always important.
-Humidity greatly influences your acoustic guitar.
-As we’ve explained before on this site, your guitar is made of wood and before it was your prized and beautiful musical instrument, its main purpose was to soak up moisture, nutrients and sunlight.
-Yes, that’s right.
-Your guitar was a tree!
+Ambient humidity (the percentage of water in the air) greatly influences your acoustic guitar.
+As we’ve explained before on this site, your guitar is made of wood.
+Before transforming into a prized instrument, your guitar was a tree.
+Its main purpose was to soak up moisture, nutrients, and sunlight and it was very, very good at soaking.
 Therefore, the humidity in your home will greatly influence your instrument.
 You can learn more about proper humidification techniques in our FAQ section, but in general keep your guitars in cases with a humidifier when not in use and keep them away from heat sources and out of direct sunlight.

-Now that you understand the importance of keeping your acoustic guitar properly humidified - let’s take a look at what happens when we transition from winter to spring.
+Now that you understand the importance of keeping your acoustic guitar properly humidified – let’s take a look at what happens when we transition from winter to spring.
 In most households in the northern hemisphere, winter means cooler or colder weather, and the use of some form of heat to keep our houses warm.
-When we introduce heat, we naturally reduce the humidity in a household.
-As we move from winter to spring, the amount of heat we introduce into a household usually decreases, and the humidity will therefore increase.
+When we introduce heat, we reduce ambient humidity.
+As we move from winter to spring, thermostats get turned down, heaters start to idle, doors and windows get thrown open, and humidity usually starts to increase.
 Additionally, rain, snow melt and other moist spring conditions can cause humidity to rise in a household.

 As always – if you have additional questions about caring for your acoustic guitar – we highly recommend checking out our FAQ section on our website.
 Have a great Spring and happy playing!